Reprocess Billing Reports

-CloudCheckr ingests the AWS Detailed Billing Report (DBR) to build reports on cost and credits.
-The DBR is a standard text file (in CSV format, many GBs in size) that is typically updated every 4-6 hours by AWS, and is stored in a user-designated S3 bucket.
+CloudCheckr ingests your billing data to build reports on cost and credits.
+The billing report is a standard text file (in CSV format, many GBs in size) that is typically updated every 4-6 hours by AWS, and is stored in a user-designated S3 bucket.
 When CloudCheckr ingests those files, they are copied into tables in a relational database in which ad hoc queries may be run.
 CloudCheckr also writes numerous optimized formats that allow you to run faster queries and see summarized data.

 Detailed Billing Data in CloudCheckr

-CloudCheckr processes the DBR data in two separate stages.
+CloudCheckr processes the billing data in two separate stages.
 One stage builds the Summary data, the other builds the Detailed data.
 The Summary data is used for:

 - All reports within the Cost > AWS Billing > Summary section of the application.